What is an Educator Card?

 What makes an Educator Card different than a regular library card?

 Educator card holders can check out up to 99 items and will not be charged fines for overdue items.
 Fines for lost items still apply.
-Items are also checked out for extended periods of time: books and audiobooks are checked out for 6 weeks (1 renewal for 6 weeks) and DVDs are checked out for 2 weeks (1 renewal for 2 weeks.)
+Items are also checked out for extended periods of time: books, audiobooks, and DVDs are checked out for 6 weeks (1 renewal for 6 weeks.)

 How do I get an Educator Card?

 Please fill out an application form and present a current photo ID or driver’s license.
 Teachers and librarians will need to present a proof of employment form signed by their school’s principal.
 Homeschooling parents will need to provide a homeschool acknowledgement document from the DDOE.
-Once all documents have been completed, please make an appointment with Susan Elizabeth Cordle to review documentation and obtain the card.
+Once all documents have been completed, please make an appointment with Maria Bunce to review documentation and obtain the card.

 What is the expiration date?

 Educator cards expire every year.
-They are valid from August 1st to July 31st.
-To renew, please make an appointment with Susan Elizabeth Cordle and present a current photo ID or driver’s license, proof of employment form, and/or homeschool acknowledgement document from the DDOE.
+They are valid from September 1st to August 31st.
+To renew, please make an appointment with Maria Bunce and present a current photo ID or driver’s license, proof of employment form, and/or homeschool acknowledgement document from the DDOE.

 Are there any restrictions?